倪灝 Ni Hao — Official Site | haoni.art

 每幅61cm x 91cm

-One time on the subway train in Chicago, me and two friends of East Asian origin were coming back from a dinner at Chinatown.
-When we sat down, next to this African American man, he immediately commented really loudly while holding his nose: “Damn, you guys smell like fried rice.”
-One of my friend immediately got mad and replied: “you got a problem with that?”.
-There was a silence for about 5 seconds until my other friend looked at me started laughing, and then the stranger started chuckling as well , and then we all laughed.
+One time on a subway train in Chicago, two friends and I, all of East Asian origin, were coming back from dinner in Chinatown.
+When we sat down next to an African American man, he immediately commented loudly while holding his nose, “Damn, you guys smell like fried rice.”
+One of my friends got angry and replied, “You got a problem with that?”
+There was a brief silence.
+Then my other friend looked at me and started laughing.
+The stranger followed, and soon all of us were laughing together.